-- Parents should be notified of the intention to bring a dog into the school - A risk assessment should be carried out prior to the visit of any dog into school - The dog should be well used to the behaviour and sounds of children - If the dog is ill she must not be brought into school - The dog should be kept under the full control and supervision of their owner (Head Teacher or designated staff member) - The Children will never be left alone with the dog and there must be appropriate adult supervision at all times. - Prior to the dog being in a classroom or in school, pupils will be reminded of what is appropriate behaviour around dogs.
+- Parents should be notified of the intention to bring a dog into the school - A risk assessment should be carried out prior to the visit of any dog into school - The dog should be well used to the behaviour and sounds of children - If the dog is ill she must not be brought into school - The dog must be kept on a lead at all times and under the full control and supervision of their owner (Head Teacher or designated staff member) - The Children will never be left alone with the dog and there must be appropriate adult supervision at all times. - Prior to the dog being in a classroom or in school, pupils will be reminded of what is appropriate behaviour around dogs.
 Children are likely to become excited and it is important that they react calmly and carefully around the dog.
 They should not make sudden movements and must never stare into a dog's